Purcell-enhanced spin-phonon coupling with a single color center: Main

-For the remainder of the discussion, we present data measured on the device using the ALD cavity-tuning method and minimal residual gas condensation, with corresponding data for the gas-tuning method shown in the SI \ref{frequency-tuning}.
-Fig. \ref{fig3}c shows the spin population decay curves measured at zero detuning from the breathing mode (solid curve) and with a detuning of -\SI{0.1}{\giga\hertz}, clearly illustrating the Purcell enhancement in spin relaxation between the on and off-resonant cases.
-The optical pulse sequence used to measure the SiV center’s spin population decay rate at a given spin transition frequency $\omega_s/(2\pi)$ is shown in the inset.
-A repump laser excites the f$_{\uparrow\uparrow\prime}$ (f$_{\downarrow\downarrow\prime}$) transition while a pump/probe laser tracks the f$_{\downarrow\downarrow\prime}$ (f$_{\uparrow\uparrow\prime}$).
-When the time delay $\tau$ between the pump and probe pulses is increased, the SiV center’s spin population read out using the probe decays towards its thermal equilibrium value.
+For the remainder of the discussion, we present data measured on the device using the ALD cavity-tuning method and minimal residual gas deposition, with corresponding data for the gas-tuning method shown in the Methods section \ref{frequency-tuning}.
+Fig. 3c shows the spin population decay curves measured at zero detuning from the breathing mode (solid curve) and with a detuning of -\SI{0.1}{\giga\hertz}, clearly illustrating the Purcell enhancement in spin relaxation between the on and off-resonant cases.
+The optical pulse sequence used to measure the SiV center’s spin population decay rate at a given spin transition frequency $\omega_s/(2\pi)$ is shown in the inset (see SI section 6 for details).
 The data fits well to an exponential decay, allowing us to extract the spin relaxation rate.
-The Purcell-enhanced spin-decay rate due to a near ground state mechanical resonance where $\kappa_m\gg\gamma_s$ is given by $\gamma_s = \gamma_{s,o} + g_{sm}^2\frac{\kappa_m}{\kappa_m^2/4 + (\omega_s-\omega_b)^2}$ where $\gamma_{s,o}$ is the spin relaxation due to the environment of the spin mechanical resonator system.
+The Purcell-enhanced spin-decay rate due to a near ground state mechanical resonance where $\kappa_m\gg\gamma_s$ is given by $\gamma_s = \gamma_{s,o} + g_{sm}^2\frac{\kappa_m}{\kappa_m^2/4 + (\omega_s-\omega_m)^2}$ where $\gamma_{s,o}$ is the spin relaxation due to the environment of the spin mechanical resonator system.
 We measure $\gamma_s/(2\pi)\approx 1$ kHz at a detuning of -0.1 GHz from the resonance which we take as the value of $\gamma_{s,o}/(2\pi)$, and we measure $\gamma_s/(2\pi)\approx 10$ kHz on resonance.
-With the linewidth of the resonance measured as $\kappa_m/(2\pi)=35$ MHz, we infer a spin-phonon coupling rate of $g_{sm}/(2\pi)\approx 300$ kHz.
-Our simulations suggest that under ideal conditions of low static strain and accurate SiV placement at the breathing mode strain maximum, $g_{sm}/(2\pi)$ could attain a maximum value of 9 MHz (\ref{breathing_mode_simulation}).
-The difference between this maximum value and the experimentally measured value is well explained by the non-ideal conditions in the studied device, including the presence of static strain (\ref{static-strain-measurement}) and the typical expected error in SiV placement.
+With the linewidth of the resonance measured as $\kappa_m/(2\pi)\approx35$ MHz, we infer a spin-phonon coupling rate of $g_{sm}/(2\pi)\approx 300$ kHz.
+Our simulations suggest that under ideal conditions of low static strain and accurate SiV placement at the breathing mode strain maximum, $g_{sm}/(2\pi)$ could attain a maximum value of 9 MHz (see SI section 8).
+The difference between this maximum value and the experimentally measured value is well explained by the non-ideal conditions in the studied device, including the presence of static strain (see SI section 9) and the typical expected error in SiV placement.
 Our measurements correspond to a $T_1$-based cooperativity $C_{T1}\approx10$.
 Assuming the previously measured value for the SiV center spin linewidth, $\gamma_{s,o}^*/(2\pi)\approx1$ \SI{}{\mega\hertz} \cite{nguyen_integrated_2019} in photonic crystal cavities with similar dimensions, this corresponds to a $T_2$\textsuperscript{*}-based cooperativity $C_{T2^*}\approx0.01$.